-- Due to the pressure of the water the sensor may slip out of the flow chamber. - Due to its own weight the sensor may slip down into the flow chamber. - ► If recommended on the data sheet, use a variant with a retaining ring (see section 1.2, p.
+- Due to the pressure of the water the sensor may slip out of the flow chamber. - The sensor may slip down into the flow chamber due to its own weight. - ▶ Depending on recommendation in the data sheet, use a variant with a retaining ring (see section 1.2, p.
 5). - Make sure that the fixation of the sensor in the flow chamber cannot be loosened during operation. - ▶ Check the sensor regularly for secure attachment.